Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Jurickson Profar At The Plate

-- In 8.7% of his games this year, he has hit a home run, and 2.4% of his trips to the plate.
+- In 8.5% of his games this season, he has homered, and 2.4% of his trips to the plate.

+- In 14 games this year (29.8%), Profar has picked up an RBI, and in six of those games (12.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.